-Devices with both an ISA/LPC interface and system management logic (i.e., a Southbridge) must be able to accept downstream SM messages even when a ISA/LPC master is in control of the bus in order to maintain the correct virtual wire behavior and prevent deadlocks.
+Devices with both an ISA/LPC interface and system management logic (i.e., a Southbridge) must accept downstream SM messages even when a ISA/LPC master is in control of the bus in order to maintain the correct virtual wire behavior and prevent deadlocks.
 This is because SM messages travel in the posted channel.
-If the Southbridge allowed the posted channel to back up, responses to reads of system memory executed on behalf of an ISA/LPC master would not be able to pass the SM messages.
+If the Southbridge allowed the posted channel to back up, responses to reads of system memory executed on behalf of an ISA/LPC master would not pass the SM messages.